 What if I own my own business, or work for a family business?
 Who can I use as a recommender?

-We suggest not using family members for recommendations.
+We do not suggest not using family members as a recommender.
 Recommenders should be people who know you best and can best speak to your leadership development.
 They should be people who are in supervisory positions to you.
 You may ask a client, a mentor, or a co-founder for a recommendation in this case.

 What if I cannot get a recommendation from my current employer or supervisor because I don’t want to risk losing my job?
 What if my supervisor changes frequently?